aaronmalone/lapis/README.md

 -->

-##### Create LAPIS networks
+##### Creating LAPIS networks

-LAPIS allows programmers to build networks of computationally-steered applications.
+LAPIS allows programmers to easily build networks of computationally-steered applications without the need for sophisticated software packages or network communication libraries.
 This makes it simple to implement applications which programmatically steer each other.
 Nodes within a LAPIS network can get and set each other's published variables.
 LAPIS handles the details of inter-process communication, so that client code remains simple.

 <!--
 ##### Wait for ready network node